qpdf/qpdf/manual/json.rst

 vs. *object* because sometimes one term or another is clearer in context.
 Just be aware of the ambiguity when reading the manual.
-We frequently use the term *dictionary* to refer to a JSON object because of the consistency with PDF terminology.
+We frequently use the term *dictionary* to refer to a JSON object because of the consistency with PDF terminology, particular when referring to a dictionary that contains information PDF objects.

 .. _what-qpdf-json-is-not: